Posted by: Cailyn | November 6, 2009

 Coconut Butter Bites

 Pour some of the coconut butter into a small bowl.
-Add some coconut oil until the mixture is kind of thin.
+If you want, add some coconut oil until the mixture is kind of thin.
 This isn’t a science- if there’s too much oil, the finished bites will be a bit oilier and if there’s too little oil, the finished bites will be a little drier.
 I usually add about 1/3 as much coconut oil as butter (so if I have 1 cup butter, I add an extra 1/3 cup of oil- but I don’t really measure.)

 Pour the mixture into the ice cube tray.
 The mixture will expand as it cools, so leave a little room at the top.
 Gently tap the tray on the counter to bring any air bubbles to the surface.